Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2017-06-27-Linux_Command.md

 unix is easy to learn.linux is a multiuser os.Learn unix .unix is a powerful.
 ```

-If you want all occurence to be substituted. use "g"(global replacement) flag and then sed command will replace all the occurences of the string in the line.
+If you want all occurrence to be substituted. use "g"(global replacement) flag and then sed command will replace all the occurrences of the string in the line.

 Or If you wan to see korean ver, visit [here](https://wiki.kldp.org/HOWTO/html/Adv-Bash-Scr-HOWTO/x12718.html)